PASC UK has been heavily involved with lobbying the Government to try to establish a ‘Level Playing Field” across the accommodation sector.

-Having considered the evidence both from the sharing economy and from the rest of the tourism industry, the APPG for Tourism recommends that the Culture Secretary launch a consultation on using his powers under the Development of Tourism Act 1969 to establish a low-cost statutory registration scheme for tourism accommodation businesses.
+The APPG for Tourism recommends that the Culture Secretary launch a consultation to establish a low-cost statutory registration scheme for tourism accommodation businesses.
 Such a scheme could be devolved to councils and would help resolve the main issues identified by this Inquiry, specifically:

 - Help ensure that all businesses complied with regulations